play stop

 Putsata Reang

-Putsata Reang is an author and journalist whose debut memoir, “Ma and Me” (MCD/FSG May 2022) was a recipient of the 2023 Pacific Northwest Booksellers Association award for nonfiction and finalist for a 2023 Lambda Literary Award.
+Putsata Reang is an author and journalist whose debut memoir, “Ma and Me” (MCD/FSG May 2022) was a recipient of the 2023 Pacific Northwest Booksellers Association award for nonfiction and finalist for a 2023 Dayton Literary Peace Prize, Washington State Book Award and Lambda Literary Award.
 Her writing has appeared in national and international publications including the New York Times, Ms magazine, the San Jose Mercury News, Politico, and the Guardian.
 She has lived and worked in more than a dozen countries including Cambodia, Afghanistan and Thailand.
 Putsata is an alum of Hedgebrook, Mineral School and Kimmel Harding Nelson residencies, and was a fellow of the Jack Straw writers program.
 In 2005, she was awarded an Alicia Patterson Journalism Fellowship that took her back to her homeland, Cambodia, to report on landless farmers.
-She currently teaches memoir writing at the University of Washington School of Professional & Continuing Education and with Seattle Arts & Lectures’ Writers in the Schools program.
+She is a public speaker and memoir teacher with Seattle Arts & Lectures’ Writers in the Schools program.